vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/rolesandpermissions/rolesandpermissions.md

 - backup plans
 - file storages.

-This user can also create and edit rule groups (firewalls) in the Virtual networks service.
+This user can also create and edit security groups in the Virtual networks service

 | Junior VM administrator
+| `mcs_admin_vm_junior`
-| A user with this role can perform the same operations as the virtual machine administrator, except for creating, editing, and deleting rule groups in the firewall settings.
+| A user with this role can perform the same operations as the virtual machine administrator, except for creating, editing, and deleting security groups

 | Virtual machine operator
+| `mcs_operator_vm`
 | A user with this role can work on a virtual machine, but cannot manage its settings.

 The VM operator can: